 Code signing is the process of using X.509 certificates to digitally sign software for safe distribution, hassle-free installation, and compliance with OS security policies.
 By signing their apps and drivers with a certificate issued by a reputable, publicly trusted certificate authority (CA) like SSL.com, developers and software vendors assure users that their software has been issued by a known and trusted developer, has not been tampered with, and is safe to install.

-Code signing is especially useful for software distributed via the Internet, where there are ample opportunities for malicious third parties to alter applications to introduce malware or viruses, and/or impersonate legitimate software suppliers.
+Code signing is especially useful for software distributed via the Internet, where there are ample opportunities for malicious third parties to alter applications, introduce malware or viruses, and/or impersonate legitimate software suppliers.
 By digitally signing code, software vendors also prevent users from having to click through OS warning messages or change default security settings when installing software:

-- Ordering and Retrieving Code Signing Certificates
+• Ordering and Retrieving Code Signing Certificates